-Concurrently with the remarketing of the Series 2000A Bonds, the Corporation will issue its Westchester County Health Care Corporation Revenue Bonds, Series 2011 - Senior Lien (the "Series 2011 Bonds") in the aggregate principal amount of \$64,280,000.
-The Series 2011 Bonds will be issued as Senior Obligations under the Master Indenture (as defined herein) and are secured on a parity with other obligations outstanding thereunder, including the Series 2000A Bonds.
+Concurrently with the issuance of the Series 2011 Bonds, the Corporation is causing the call for purchase in lieu of redemption and remarketing of its Westchester County Health Care Corporation Revenue Bonds, Series 2000A - Senior Lien (the "Series 2000A Bonds") currently outstanding in an aggregate principal amount of \$113,240,000 and the Corporation will reoffer that par amount less amounts to be retired by application of available funds.
+The Series 2000A Bonds were issued as Senior Obligations under the Master Indenture (as defined herein) and are secured on a parity with other obligations outstanding thereunder, including the Series 2011 Bonds.